 Disability Awareness Training for Employers

 This new grant scheme is currently available.
 It provides for grants towards the cost of Disability Awareness training for employees.
 Further details are available from the FAS Regional Services to Businesses offices

 Employee Retention Grant

 The purpose of this grant is to assist employers to retain at work employees who become disabled through illness or injury.
 Through this grant such employees can be offered re-training so that they can undertake alternative duties or continue to work at their existing duties, using modified techniques.

-For further information and Application Forms on the above, please contact your local FÁS Employment Services Office.
+For further information and Application Forms on the above, please visit the FÁS website.